yackey/AEF-CI/README.md

 Please see the project page above for more information as well as ...

-Now with Jenkins support added.
+Now with Jenkins support added - 2.

 ## Features ##